 IRESC has established and implemented a Quality Management System in accordance with the requirements of the ISO 9001:2015.
 It has been independently audited by third party consultant, Bureau Veritas and has been certified by United Kingdom Accreditation Service (UKAS).

-Annexure A – Brochure1